 On 4th October 2015, that changed.
 After 6 years of fundraising by the Folkestone Gurkha Memorial Fund, and thousands of generous donations from Folkestone, across the UK and even further afield, the Folkestone Gurkha Memorial was unveiled in the Garden of Remembrance in Sandgate Road, Folkestone.
 The memorial is in the form of a contemporary Gurkha soldier on a granite plinth.

-The Folkestone Gurkha Memorial Fund will continue to maintain the permanent memorial to educate the public in the role of the Gurkhas in Folkestone, to run remembrance services to acknowledge their role played in the community, to provide support for the Gurkha community in Folkestone & East Kent and to fund development and humanitarian work in Nepal in recognition of our gratitude for their contribution to the UK.
+The Folkestone Gurkha Memorial Fund will continue to run remembrance services to acknowledge their role, to provide support for the Gurkha community in Folkestone & East Kent and to fund development and humanitarian work in Nepal in recognition of our gratitude for their contribution to the UK.

 Thank you for your support.